lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 ---
 layout: post
-title:  "End of the ALEXANDRIA Project"
+title:  "The End (?) of the ALEXANDRIA Project"
 usemathjax: true
 tags: [general, ALEXANDRIA, Isabelle, Archive of Formal Proofs,]
 ---